 Methyl B12 injections improve language, social and cognitive skills in autism treatment:

-- Making cell membranes
+- Making cell membranes and proteins

-- Regulating parts of the immune system
+- Regulating parts of the immune system including autoimmune reactions

 - Managing inflammation

-Methyl B12 injections improve development by increasing:
+Methyl B12 injections in autism treatment improve development by increasing:

-- Awareness of surroundings and increased responsiveness
+- Increased awareness and increased responsiveness

 - Cognition including focus and attention